-Please welcome Marisa de los Santos, New York Times bestselling author of four novels for adults, including (most recently) The Precious One , Love Walked In and Belong to Me; and one for middle grade readers, Saving Lucas Biggs, which she co-wrote with her husband David Teague.
-She lives in Wilmington, Delaware, with David, their two children, Charles and Annabel, and their two Yorkies, Huxley and Finn.
+Please welcome Marisa de los Santos, New York Times bestselling author of four novels for adults, including (most recently) The Precious One , Love Walked In and Belong to Me; and one for middle grade readers, Saving Lucas Biggs, which she co-wrote with her husband, David Teague.
+She lives in Wilmington, Delaware, with David, their children, Charles and Annabel, and their Yorkies, Huxley and Finn.
 Connect with Marisa on Facebook and on Twitter .

 I’d never been a person to walk away from a commitment, and every novel I’d ever started writing, I’d finished and delivered when it was due.
 But eighty pages into my fourth novel, I walked away and tried something completely different.
 I’m not a risk-taker, and this was a huge risk and hard, wrenchingly hard, but it was exactly what I needed to do.